ceff-tech/ffc_api_client/README.md

 ## Change Log

+### Version 0.9.8.2
+* [Bugfix] Log messages weren't going to the screen when running CEFF steps with an output folder.
+They once again go to both the screen and the output file.
+We now have a known issue where when it prints the FFC percentiles to the console, they don't come out appropriately (due to our logging method) - use the output CSV instead in the meantime.

 ### Version 0.9.8.1
 * [Bugfix] Internal stream class data occasionally had multiple records, which would cause bad parameters to be sent to the FFC and a failure in the package.
 Now checks if there's more than one stream